 New to winching?
 Then read this article carefully.
 Because vehicle recovery with a winch is a high-risk activity.
-The risk can be reduced by following some tips.
+The risk can be reduced by following these important safety tips.

 It’s important to treat the winch with proper respect.
 Become familiar with the owner’s manual of the winch.
 Learn how to use it properly.
 Make sure to select the right winch for the job.

-A winch needs some additional recovery equipment to do winching job properly.
+A winch needs some additional recovery equipment to do the winching job properly.
 Some of them include a snatch block, a shovel, a trunk protector, a short length chain and some D-Ring shackles.

 Here are 10 important safety tips you should follow to take the maximum advantage of the winch and stay safe while winching.